How to File a Utah LLC or Corporation Amendment

 Utah Amendment vs. Certificate of Restatement

 Utah law states that a business’s Certificate of Organization or Articles of Incorporation can be amended or restated at any time.
 Utah LLC and corporation amendments serve to alter material provisions.
 Restatement, on the other hand, is the act of putting all the amendments together with the original Certificate of Organization or Articles of Incorporation to create a new, comprehensive formation document.
 There is no official form for restatement in Utah, but you can prepare your own.
+For guidance, see the Utah Code for restating a Certificate of Organization or Articles of Incorporation.

-Utah Amendment vs. Statement of Correction
+Utah Amendment vs. Articles/Statement of Correction

 FAQ

 • The Utah Department of Commerce allows businesses to change most Certificate of Organization or Articles of Incorporation provisions using amendments, including business name, purpose, and management structure.
+However, you’ll need a different form to change your business address information or your registered agent/office.

 • Utah Division of Corporations will send an acknowledgment of processing completion to your registered agent.
 To receive a copy as acknowledgment, file the amendment in duplicate and include a prepaid return envelope.